MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-your-app-store.md

 ## Complete the customization of your team apps store

-When you've finished customizing your apps store, be sure to click **Save** to save your changes.
+When you've finished customizing your apps store, be sure to select **Save** to save your changes.
-To preview your changes, click **Preview apps store** to see a representation of your customized apps store.
+To preview your changes, select **Preview apps store** to see a representation of your customized apps store.

 > [!Note]
 > The representation might vary from the final version of your customized apps store because some default colors are based on your users' version of Teams client.